GoTeamEpsilon/purpose/README.md

-# TeamEpsilon
+# Team Epsilon

 ## Purpose

-We are a group of like-minded people who strive to contribute their bit to the open source world.
-We focus on adding value to interesting and useful projects as well as educational resources.
+We are a group of like-minded developers who strive to positively contribute to open source through code, education, and kindness.

-Diversity and focused work are the keys to our success!

-### __NOTICE__: *We are currently looking for university students that wish to join us in order to gain experience, improve their resume, and do something good in the open source community!
-Simply post an issue in this repo if you are interested!*
+# Format

+Our team follows these simple guidelines:

+- Work on achievable projects that are useful to others
+- Invite new teammates from diverse backgrounds
+- Guide teammates looking to improve their knowledge

+# Education

+If you are a university student looking to supplement your studies with practical open source work, please consider joining us.
+Having real-life experience, good grades, and a resume filled with open source accomplishments will help you in the long run.

+# Projects

-## Current Project(s)
+## Current

-- [cTAKES Rest Service](https://github.com/GoTeamEpsilon/ctakes-rest-service) - A JSON-based REST service to process unstructured clinical text through a smart natural language processing system.
+- [ctakes-rest-service](https://github.com/GoTeamEpsilon/ctakes-rest-service) - A JSON-based REST service to process unstructured clinical text through a smart natural language processing system.

-- [cTAKES Friendly Web UI](https://github.com/GoTeamEpsilon/ctakes-friendly-web-ui) - This is a web viewer to be used with cTAKES Friendly Web UI.
+- [ctakes-friendly-web-ui](https://github.com/GoTeamEpsilon/ctakes-friendly-web-ui) - This is a web viewer to be used with ctakes-rest-service.

-## Potential Future Projects
-- Testing, documenting, and improving https://github.com/MohawkMEDIC/client-registry for production use.
-- Testing out/integrating low cost medical devices for OpenEMR (useful for developing country users).
-- Changing https://github.com/MatthewVita/fake-patient-web/issues/1 to store enhanced NAMCS data, translate it to FHIR resources, and serve it up via a FHIR server.
-- Nice markdown to Mediawiki editor for Wikipedia.

-## Completed Projects
+## Completed

-- [OpenEMR Local Development Docker](https://github.com/GoTeamEpsilon/OpenEMR-Local-Development-Docker) - A development Docker Compose solution for programming OpenEMR with ease.
+- [OpenEMR Local Development Docker](https://github.com/GoTeamEpsilon/OpenEMR-Local-Development-Docker) - Donated to OpenEMR - A development Docker Compose solution for programming OpenEMR with ease.

-- [OpenEMR Cloud (v1 Stable Solution)](https://github.com/GoTeamEpsilon/OpenEMR-Cloud) A fully automated solution for deploying OpenEMR to AWS.
+- [OpenEMR Cloud (v1 Stable Solution)](https://github.com/GoTeamEpsilon/OpenEMR-Cloud) - Donated to OpenEMR - A fully automated solution for deploying OpenEMR to AWS.
 It contains a similar production architecture as the Beta AWS Guide, but without the manual steps.
-This solution is HIPAA/BAA compliant.
+This solution is HIPAA/BAA eligible.
+See the press about this on [Open Health News](http://www.openhealthnews.com/content/openemr-launches-easy-install-option-amazons-cloud-services).

 - [OpenEMR Cloud (v1 Beta AWS Guide - DEPRECATED)](https://github.com/GoTeamEpsilon/OpenEMR-Cloud) A production grade solution for facilities and hospitals to run their OpenEMR v5 installation in the cloud.

 - [Angular to React/Redux](https://github.com/GoTeamEpsilon/angular-to-react-redux) Angular to React/Redux, a Guide for Angular v1 Experts Looking to Learn React/Redux.
+It is included in [a popular (20K+ stars) React repo](https://github.com/enaqx/awesome-react/commit/e2727497b1cbeac0f64680415ded556552e06a83) and was featured on [Sitepoint Versioning](http://go.sitepoint.com/t/y-2AD8C9C678676323).

+## Future

+- Testing, documenting, and improving https://github.com/MohawkMEDIC/client-registry for production use.
+- Changing https://github.com/MatthewVita/fake-patient-web/issues/1 to store enhanced NAMCS data, translate it to FHIR resources, and serve it up via a FHIR server.
+- Developing a Markdown to Mediawiki editor for Wikipedia.

-## Team Members
+# Team

 ### Current